 24. Are there multiple businesses located at the same address as your business?

-Is your Google My Business Review missing because of a Google Error?
+Is your Google Business Profile Review missing because of a Google Error?

 These are situations that can happen but are rare occurrences.
 If you’re missing reviews on your Google My Business page, one of the reasons above is much more likely to be the reason for your missing Google reviews.

-25. Your Google My Business account may be affected by a Google Maps bug
+25. Your Google Business Profile account may be affected by a Google Maps bug

 26. Google had a glitch when updating or backing up software